 Reasons that lead to the formation of a Fragmented Market

-Market fragmentation arises because of many reasons.
+Market fragmentation arises for many reasons.
 Some of the reasons are:

 - The various market needs and wants